 The Web Development Course People

-The Spring 2013 MS assistants who will review student sites on a weekly basis:
+The Spring 2015 MS Assistants who will review student sites on a weekly basis:

-MS assistants will hold office hours as noted in 212 WVH.
+MS assistants will hold office hours starting in the second week of the semester.

 The following e-mail addresses may be used for communication: